nabicht/SimpleTaskQueue/README.md

 STQ comes with a python-based Runner.
 But since Runners communicate with STQ via a RESTful API, it is easy to write a Runner in whatever language you want.

+### Task States
+At any given time, Tasks are in one of four states:

+1. **To Do**: The Task is waiting to be attempted.
+2. **In Process**: A Task is underway.
+This does not mean that a runner is actively working on the task; rather, it is indicative of a state where at least the first Attempt has been started and the Task is not Completed or Failed.
+3. **Completed**: A Task has been completed successfully, but we just say "completed" since success is implied by the fact that it isn't Failed.
+To be Completed only one of the Task's Attempts needs to have Completed.
+Once a Task is Completed no other Attempts will be distributed to Runners.
+4. **Failed**: A Task has failed.
+All Attempts have been run and all of them failed.
+Once a Task is Failed, no other Attempts will be distributed to Runners.

 ### Attempts vs Tasks
 You want your tasks to complete successfully so STQ does too.
 This is why each task can be attempted more than once (optionally).